License Dongles as Part of a Flexible Software Security Strategy

 License dongles are rarely used for consumer software (programs you’d use on a home computer).
 They are often used as just one part of a licensing strategy.
-Companies that use software dongles often fit one of the following criteria:
+Companies that use USB dongles often fit one of the following criteria:

 - work in high-security environments without internet access

 - create software for specific pieces of hardware or for devices that are replaced or updated often

 - offer a range of licensing models based on usage, features, or varied subscriptions

 What are Your Options for License Key Dongles?

 Even among USB dongles, no two are alike.
 They come in several different hardware formats and use varying types of encryption.
 Thales’ own Sentinel Hardware Keys, for example, use 128-bit AES encryption and a unique encryption key for each communication session.
 They also incorporate other Thales licensing and security technologies, including Sentinel Shell and Sentinel V-ClockTM.